In order to receive a master’s degree from UTSA, the following minimum requirements must be met:

 - Acceptance of the thesis requires final approval from the Dean of the Graduate School.

 For a master’s degree under Option II, a student can meet requirements without writing a thesis.
-Instead, the student is required to complete a program of coursework, as indicated by specific program requirements in Chapter 6, Graduate Program Requirements and Course Descriptions, approved by the Graduate Program Committee.
+Instead, the student is required to complete a program of coursework, as indicated by specific program requirements in the Graduate Catalog, Table of Contents, approved by the Graduate Program Committee.

 Thesis credits may not be applied to the program of coursework for a master’s degree under Option II.